 The city, one of Britain’s smallest, is only there because of the cathedral.
 At some point in the late 7th century Ethelreda founded a monastery on the site of a parish church and by around 300 years later, it had become one of the two richest abbeys in all England – second only to Glastonbury in its vast wealth.
-In the Norman period work on what became the present cathedral began and for a few hundred years the good times continued, as countless pilgrims made their way towards this place on the River Ouse to visit the shrine of the now St Ethelreda, until 1539 when Henry VIII put an end to that kind of thing.
+In the Norman period work on what became the present cathedral began and for a few hundred years the good times continued, as countless pilgrims made their way towards this place on the River Ouse to visit the shrine of the now St Ethelreda, until 1539 when Henry VIII put a violent end to that kind of thing.
 All the while around the magnificent gothic bulk of the ‘ship of the fens’ people began to settle and the little city grew up around it.

 That, along with Cromwell’s house, is what draws most outsiders to Ely.

 Like many visitors, I too have gawped up at The Cathedral’s Octagon and admired its breath-taking beauty.
 However what I really like about the place is the magnificent bookshop on the High Street (whose windows look out over the Cathedral just in case you find yourself missing it).

 The Topping and Company bookshop is so good it’s almost laughable.
 This is the kind of shop that you don’t expect to find in real life; only, perhaps, in a lost Penelope Lively children’s book, or there to be sneered at for its too-good-to-be-true perfection in a Richard Curtis film.

 But such a shop does exist and just after Christmas I paid it another visit.